pickplugins/wp-live-statistics/readme.txt

 == Installation ==

 1. Install as regular WordPress plugin.
-2. Go your Pluings setting via WordPress Dashboard and activate it.
+2. Go your Plugins setting via WordPress Dashboard and activate it.

 after activating plugin you will see menu "WP Live Stats"